Bootstrapping Globally Optimal Variational Calculus Solutions: Examples from the Theory of Framed Space Curves

 \subsection{The Frenet-Serret Apparatus}

 Without loss of generality, every curve can be parameterized by its arclength, $s$.
-Associated with every twice-differentiable arclength-parameterized curve, ${\bf x}(s) \in \IR^3$, are the {\it curvature} and {\it torsion} functions which completely describe the shape of the curve up to arbitrary rigid-body motion.
-Here a short review of these functions and how they relate to framing space curves is provided.
+Associated with every three-times-differentiable arclength-parameterized curve, ${\bf x}(s) \in \IR^3$, are two functions: {\it curvature}, $\kappa(s)$, and {\it torsion}, $\tau(s)$.
+These functions completely describe the shape of the curve up to arbitrary rigid-body motion.